normanormata/norma-normata/_pages/fg.md

 7. In a church in which there are no deacons, the duties of the office shall devolve upon the session.

-## Chapter XII
-Governing Assemblies
+## Chapter XII: Governing Assemblies
 1. All governing assemblies have the same kinds of rights and powers.
 These are to be used to maintain truth and righteousness and to oppose erroneous opinions and sinful practices that threaten the purity, peace, or progress of the church.
 All assemblies have the right to resolve questions of doctrine and discipline reasonably proposed and the power to obtain evidence and inflict censures.
 A person charged with an offense may be required to appear only before the assembly having jurisdiction over him, but any member of the church may be called by any assembly to give testimony.

 2. Each governing assembly exercises exclusive original jurisdiction over all matters belonging to it.
 The session exercises jurisdiction over the local church; the presbytery over what is common to the ministers, sessions, and the church within a prescribed region; and the general assembly over such matters as concern the whole church.
 Disputed matters of doctrine and discipline may be referred to a higher governing assembly.
 The lower assemblies are subject to the review and control of higher assemblies, in regular graduation.
 These assemblies are not separate and independent, but they have a mutual relation and every act of jurisdiction is the act of the whole church performed by it through the appropriate body.